Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated the website with new project links and fixed layout and animation performance issues.
 - Updated `FAQs` with more common questions surrounding KeySynth Studio.
 - Updated `Kode Magazine` with new articles and news posts.
 - Updated the website with a new blog post on KeySynth Studio!
 KeySynth Studio will be on sale from the 24th of June 2026 to the 6th of July 2026.